Facing oversight questions, FAA approves fix for electrical hazard in 737 Max jets

 That Boeing and its regulator discovered the new safety problem only last month — and not during a protracted reexamination of the plane’s safety following the Max crashes — has continued to raise questions about oversight and safety.

-At a Wednesday congressional hearing, Rep. David E. Price (D-N.C.) pressed FAA administrator Steve Dickson on the agency’s oversight.
+At a Wednesday congressional hearing, Rep. David E. Price (D-N.C.) pressed FAA Administrator Steve Dickson on the agency’s oversight.
 Price said the “ongoing electrical problems since the ungrounding” of Max jets in November were helping to fuel doubts about the agency’s certification process and Boeing’s response to crashes that killed 346 people.
 Some of those skeptics would have preferred a permanent grounding of the Max, Price said.

 Dickson responded that the Max “is performing as well or better overall than any other airplane out there in the aviation system right now.”